SolisTecnologia/SoBot-Learning-Mode/README.md

 * Create synchronization mechanisms for different processes (Event);
 * Create data structures that will be shared in a safe and organized manner (Queue);

+#### Auxiliary Functions
+#### def status_value()

+Function to read the current movement status of the SoBot.
+It processes the received command by evaluating the direction and movement based on status signals and returns the current value and movement flags.

+#### def VideoCapture

+This function captures and displays continuous frames from the camera using OpenCV.
+The function enters a loop where the frames are captured and displayed in a window called "Original".
+The loop ends if the 'q' key is pressed, which closes the window.
+This function is useful for viewing in real time what the robot's camera is capturing.

 The commands used in this example to control SoBot are continuous movement commands, as follows:

 ~~~python